sngular/kloadgen/README.md

 KLoadGen includes eight main components

 * **KLoadGen Kafka Sampler** : This jmeter java sampler sends messages to kafka.
-THere are 3 different samples base on the Serializer class used:
+THere are 3 different samples base on the Serializer class
+  used:

     * **ConfluentKafkaSampler** : Based on the Confluent Kafka Serializer

-    * **Kafka Sampler** : Our own and simple Kafka Sampler

     * **Generic Kafka Sampler** : Simple Kafka Sampler where serializer with avro json encode is configure by properties.

     * **Generic Binary Kafka Sampler** : Simple Kafka Sampler where serializer with avro binary encoder is configure by properties.

 * **Kafka Headers Config** : This jmeter config element generates serialized object messages based on input class and its property configurations.

 * **Value Serialized Config** : This jmeter config element generates plaintext messages based on input schema template designed.

-  * **Value File Serialized Config** : This jmeter config element allows to upload a value schema file instead to get it from the Schema Registry
+* **Value File Serialized Config** : This jmeter config element allows to upload a value schema file instead to get it from the Schema
+  Registry

 * **Schema Registry Config** : This jmeter config element allows to configure the connection to a Schema Registry, security access,....

 * **Key Serialized Config** : This jmeter config allows to configure a Key Schema from a Schema Registry

 * **Key File Serialized Config** : This jmeter config allows to upload a key schema file instead to get it from the Schema Registry

 ### Setup

 ___